Master English 60 ECTS

 Master of Sustainable and Safe Food Production

-• Combine methods for ensuring food safety with sustainable technologies in the development of new food products.
+• Combine safety methods with sustainable technologies

 Join from wherever you are